Joshua Beloya

-Joshua Beloya McNally (born February 20, 1995) commonly known as Joshua Beloya, is an American-Filipino football player currently playing as a striker for Ceres F.C. and the Philippines national team.
+Joshua Beloya McNally (born February 20, 1995) commonly known as Joshua Beloya, is an American-Filipino football player.

 Club career

 Beloya played for the youth team of FC Zürich in his early days.
 When he relocated to Bacolod, he joined Ceres FC and became part of the Bacolod selection which became the champions of the 2011 PFF National Men's U-23 Championship.
 He was then named the tournament's best striker after scoring 15 goals.

 In early January 2012, he signed up for Kaya in the United Football League.
 He made his debut in the 1–0 win against Philippine Air Force in the opening match.

 On April 1, 2013, it was announced that Global F.C. signed Beloya in an effort to beef up its lineup for the Asian Football Confederation President's Cup in May, 2013.
-He made his Global debut on April 2, 2013 in the 1–1 draw against the Loyola Meralco Sparks F.C. coming in as a substitute in the 85th minute for Ange Guisso.
+He made his Global debut on April 2, 2013, in the 1–1 draw against the Loyola Meralco Sparks F.C. coming in as a substitute in the 85th minute for Ange Guisso.